Ranking the Best Combat Sports Knockouts from June

 AKA's Dwight Grant makes a statement in the opening bout, detonating Tyler Hill with some massive hooks in the second!
 In his first fight since November 2016, he scores his sixth KO in eight victories. #DWTNCS https://t.co/YIXZXcebJK

-Dana White's Tuesday Night Contender Series returned for its second season and it has gotten off to a tremendous start.
+Dana White's Tuesday Night Contender Series returned for its second season and got off to a tremendous start.
 The show has seen former NFL stars battle and several quick KOs, but it is a brilliant combination that charts in at No. 4.

 Tyler Hill got rocked with a strong right hand from Dwight Grant.
 It shook his body and forced his head to the right where a brutal left came to send him flying backward.